Summer Camps 2023

 $140/student

-Shrek!, Beauty and the Beast, The Lion King, The Little Mermaid, Aladdin, Mary Poppins, The Jungle Book, Tarzan . . . the list goes on and on.
+Beauty and the Beast, The Little Mermaid, Aladdin, Mary Poppins, Tarzan . . . the list goes on and on.
 Students will work with their favorite Disney productions to explore all aspects of theater including acting, movement, scene design, and costume design.
 Each day we’ll go on a grand adventure using Disney classics as a springboard and expand our ability to tell a story using the tools of every actor: our voice, body, and imagination.
-On the final day of camp, students will perform a Disney-inspired mini-production.
-Showcase at 3:30 on Friday.
+On the final day of camp students will perform a Disney-inspired mini-production.
+Showcase at 3:30 on Friday

 $140/student